sebnitu/BaseWeb/docs/get-started/index.md

 ## Import Partials

 All BaseWeb partials are routed through the `baseweb.scss` file.
-Alternatively, you can also use `@import` partials through.
-It's recommended that you include `_baseweb-core.scss` at a minimum and piece meal elements and blocks as needed.
+Alternatively, you can also use import partials.
+It's recommended that you include `_baseweb-core.scss` at minimum and piecemeal elements and blocks as needed or use all three import partials to include everything BaseWeb has to offer.
+Import partials are as follows:

 1. `_baseweb-core.scss`
 2. `_baseweb-elements.scss`
 3. `_baseweb-blocks.scss`

+The default `baseweb.scss` file looks like this:

 ```scss
 // Core [Required]